dotWee/MicroPinner/README.md

 # <img src="art/ic_web.png" height="50px"/> MicroPinner

-MicroPinner is a lightweight dialog-only application, which lets you pin text to your statusbar.
+MicroPinner is a lightweight dialog-only application, which lets you create your own notifications.
-<br>You can also customize the pins priority and visibility (Android 5.+ only).
+<br>You can also customize the notifications title and content, as well as its priority and visibility (Android 5.+ only).

 <a href="https://play.google.com/store/apps/details?id=de.dotwee.micropinner">
   <img alt="Get it on Google Play"